Now some fresh pickings from the Political Grapevine:

-Colorado Democratic Senator Ken Salazar this week referred to the Christian group Focus on the Family, which supports President Bush as "the Anti-Christ of the world."
+Colorado Democratic Senator Ken Salazar (search) this week referred to the Christian group Focus on the Family, which supports President Bush as "the Anti-Christ of the world."
 But Salazar now says he didn't mean that, saying, "I regret having used [those words]."

 Air America Apologizing

-In an audio skit about President Bush's Social Security proposal earlier this week, a voice on Air America, the liberal radio network, said, "here's your answer, you ungrateful whelp," and then sounded three shotgun blasts.
+In an audio skit about President Bush's Social Security (search) proposal earlier this week, a voice on Air America, the liberal radio network, said, "here's your answer, you ungrateful whelp," and then sounded three shotgun blasts.
 Air America is now apologizing for that, calling it a "bad" skit and insisting, "our normal vetting process failed."